aur1mas/aur1mas.github.com/source/_posts/2012-07-12-configuring-composer-to-work-with-capistrano.markdown

 After playing around with <a href="http://rubyonrails.org/" target="_blank">Ruby on Rails</a> it was hard to comeback to PHP frameworks world.
 A lot of functionality was missing (assets, easy deployment, rake & etc).
 But most of all I missed <a href="http://gembundler.com/" target="_blank">Bundler system</a>.

-But recently I found <strong><a href="http://www.getcomposer.org" target="_blank">Composer</a></strong>.
+But recently I've found <strong><a href="http://www.getcomposer.org" target="_blank">Composer</a></strong>.
 And started messing around.
 Installation was very simple.
 It took me 5-10 min. integrating <a href="http://framework.zend.com" target="_blank">Zend Framework</a> to existing project.

 <h3>Problem</h3>

 After this I started thinking how to integrate <strong>Composer</strong> into my deployment.
 I'm using Capistrano for deployment which is another great gem written in <a href="http://www.ruby-lang.org/en/" target="_blank">Ruby</a>.
 Main problem which I was solving - when deploying project Capsitrano creates new directories from each deployment.
-So each time Composer installed libs over & over.
+So each time Composer installed packages over & over again.

 <h3>Solution</h3>